 The criteria for a zone change are the distillation of the adopted Goals and Objectives, as well as the policies put forth in the 2018 Comprehensive Plan.
 The criteria for development represent the needs and desires of the Lexington-Fayette Urban County community in hopes of developing a better built environment.
 The applicable criteria are defined based on the proposed place-type and development type.
-The applicant has chosen not to address the Place Type, Development Type, or the Development Criteria in their justification statement or through their development plan.
+The applicant has chosen not to address the Place Type, Development Type, or the Development Criteria in their justification statement, through their development plan, or with supplemental graphics or other information.